nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 02 - The Green World.md

 ### Scene 4: The Joke

 - **Key Event:** Angelica laughs at the absurdity of her situation, facing a prehistoric predator.
-  - _Key Dialog:_ **Angelica Vance:** "Really?
+  - _Key Dialog:_ **Angelica Ward:** "Really?
 This is how it ends?
 I'm cat food?"
 - **Key Event:** Angelica adopts a combat stance, choosing to die fighting rather than screaming.
-  - _Character Defining Moment:_ **Angelica Vance** — Her defiance in the face of certain death reveals her "Architect" persona and refusal to submit.
+  - _Character Defining Moment:_ **Angelica Ward** — Her defiance in the face of certain death reveals her "Architect" persona and refusal to submit.
-  - _Key Dialog:_ **Angelica Vance:** "The history books said this era was 'lush.'
+  - _Key Dialog:_ **Angelica Ward:** "The history books said this era was 'lush.'
 They meant 'deadly.'
 Come on, kitty.
 Let's see who bites harder."

 ---